published

 Published May 3, 2026

-City Pulse went through a full hardening cycle: from “video plays but chart is flat” to a reproducible local stack with practical debugging controls and better counting behavior.
+City Pulse moved from “video plays but chart is flat” to reproducible local traffic analytics stack with practical debugging controls, healthier containers, and better counting behavior.

 Build a local-first MLOps traffic pipeline on public Maryland DOT HLS streams: